Roderick-Jonsson/k8s-diagrams/README.md

   - Status report on single task
   - Assignees are responsible for task completion (dedicated contributors)
   - First post should help project members, contributors and prospectives to understand what the task is about and always be up to date by assignees
-  - For general communication and coordination use the workbench
+  - For general communication and coordination use the communication center
-4. [Communication center][workbench]
+4. [Communication center][communication center]
   - Collaboration tool to chat and exchange information where needed

 **C: Very useful guides for doing generall project management on GitHub**